Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

 list-duplicates-index
 ---------------------
-Returns the index of the duplicates in a list.
+Returns the index of the elements whose value is duplicated.

 __elements__
 The list of elements.